Daniel Heller-Roazen

 Daniel Heller-Roazen is the Arthur W. Marks '19 Professor of Comparative Literature at Princeton University.
+Born in Toronto in 1974, he earned his bachelor of arts degree from the University of Toronto and completed his graduate work at Johns Hopkins University.
 He is one of the translators into English of work by Giorgio Agamben.
 He was elected as a member of the American Academy of Arts and Sciences in 2018.
 His father was the historian of psychoanalysis, Paul Roazen.